There are clear signs you’re ready to unleash your art on the world

-If you have been creating art for some time, it is expected that you will have number of art works and storage has become tricky.
-Flat work can be kept in a portfolio tucked under the bed, in a closet, or behind the couch but canvas and panels take up more space.
-A spare room is very expensive storage (even at our parent’s house).
-Storing art in the basement is at risk for water damage.
-Art in the garage is at risk for theft or vandalism.
-You can loan art to family and friends to hang in their home of office or donate art to reduce on storage and clutter.
+If you have been creating art for some time, it’s not surprising that storage has become tricky.
+Flat work can be kept in a portfolio tucked under the bed, in a closet, or behind the couch.
+Canvas and panels, however, take up more space.
+A spare room is an expensive storage option (even at our parent’s houses).
+Alternatively, storing art in a basement risks water damage, and art in the garage is at risk for theft or vandalism.
+By the same token, you can loan art to family and friends to hang in their homes or offices.
+Or, you can donate art to reduce storage and clutter.

 Is my art sellable?

-At some point every artist asks, “Can I sell my art?”
+At some point, every artist asks, “Can I sell my art?”
 The simple answer is: Yes!
 Art sells all the time.
-It does not matter that whether you are self-taught or academically trained.
-Art will sell if the buyer likes it and can afford it.
-It can be bittersweet to sell your favourite piece.
-But, hopefully, you get money for art supplies; space is cleared so you have room to work; and you get a boost of encouragement that inspires you to make more art.
+It doesn’t matter whether you’re self-taught or academically trained, art will sell if the buyer likes it and can afford it.
+It can be bittersweet to sell your favourite piece, but hopefully, you’ll earn money for art supplies, and clear out some valuable creation space.
+The boost of encouragement you experience when selling your art can’t be underestimated and you will be inspired to make more art.

 1. Show your art at The Paint Spot.

 Naess Gallery is a small exhibition space within The Paint Spot.
-Our goal is offer small spaces for artists to share work with other artists.
-We choose art that is unusual either in subject matter or innovative use of materials.
-We collect contact information and images from artist throughout the year.
-In August, we set the gallery schedule for the next calendar year so we can provide enough time for artists to create new work.
-Our gallery artists have videos interview posted on our YouTube channel and blog posts featuring their show.
-We encourage artists to add their interviews into own their websites.
+Our goal is to offer small spaces for artists to share work with other artists.
+We choose art that is unusual, either in subject matter, or innovative use of materials.
+We collect contact information and images from artists throughout the year, then in August, we set the gallery schedule for the next calendar year, providing enough time for artists to create new work.
+Gallery artists have video interviews featured on our YouTube channel and blog posts highlighting their show.
+Of course, we encourage artists to feature these interviews on their own websites.